-So, you are ready to renovate your flip.
+So, you are ready to start renovating properties.
 Maybe you want to upgrade the kitchen.
 You have the perfect kitchen in mind – granite countertops, glass splashback, polished concrete flooring, custom hardwood cabinets, and so on.
 Or maybe it is a simple project such as repainting the exterior walls or installing vinyl sidings.

 Whatever the renovation project you have in mind, it will cost a bit of money.
 You can only recover that money if the upgrades are good enough to increase the value of your home when it comes time to sell.
 So, you cannot afford to hire an unprofessional contractor.
 Plus, you will need to monitor your contractor’s work closely for the best results.

-Read on for tips to hiring a contractor and how to get the best work from a contractor.
+Read on for property flipping tips to hiring a contractor and how to get the best work from a contractor.

 1. Get the right type of contractor